Transforma logo

 Report summary

-Traffic management is one of the major challenges faced by cities due to overcrowding, increasing number of daily commuters, outdated road networks, and increasing vehicle ownership.
-Cities have started using CCTV footage to retrieve vehicle-related data and accordingly manage traffic, as well as suggest improvements in the infrastructure.
-Traffic lights and road signs are also being connected to control traffic and inform drivers of the necessary information in real-time, including speed limits, the presence of traffic jams, and potential hazards on the road ahead.
+Traffic management is one of the major challenges faced by cities due to overcrowding, increasing numbers of daily commuters, outdated road networks, and increasing vehicle ownership.
+Cities have started using CCTV footage to retrieve vehicle-related data and accordingly manage traffic, as well as to suggest improvements in the infrastructure.
+Traffic lights and road signs are also being connected to control traffic and inform drivers with the necessary information in real time, including speed limits, traffic jams, and potential hazards on the road ahead.
 IoT is also being used to simplify payments at toll booths by allowing automated tolling and alternative payment methods, enabling drivers to reduce the time and emissions caused by going from one place to another and opening new sources of revenue.

 Key market developments in Road Traffic Monitoring & Control Application Group